kirillzabrodin/CV/README.md

-## Your Name
+## Kirill Zabrodin

-A sentence about who and what you are.
+I am a junior software developer that has a passion for computer hardware as well as software.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills

-#### This Skill
+#### Hardware

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.